Medications and Drugs

 Generic Name: bismuth subcitrate potassium, metronidazole, and tetracycline (Pronunciation: BIZ muth sub SIT rate poe TASS ee um, MET roe NYE da zole, TET ra SYE kleen)

-What is bismuth subcitrate potassium, metronidazole, and tetracycline (Pylera)?
+What is bismuth subcitrate potassium, metronidazole, and tetracycline (Pylera) (Pylera)?

 Bismuth subcitrate potassium is a mineral.

-The combination of bismuth subcitrate potassium, metronidazole, and tetracycline is used to treat stomach ulcer with H pylori infection.
-This medication is usually used together with omeprazole (Prilosec).
+Bismuth subcitrate potassium, metronidazole, and tetracycline (Pylera) is a combination medicine used to treat peptic ulcer (duodenal ulcer) with H pylori infection.
+Pylera is usually given together with omeprazole (Prilosec).

-This medication may also be used for other purposes not listed in this medication guide.
+This medication may also be used for purposes not listed in this medication guide.

-Do not drink alcohol while you are taking this medication and for at least 1 day after you stop taking it.
-You may have unpleasant side effects such as fast heartbeats, warmth or redness under your skin, tingly feeling, nausea, and vomiting.
+Do not drink alcohol while you are taking Pylera and for at least 1 day after you stop taking it.

-Avoid taking this medication with milk or other dairy products.
-Also avoid taking iron supplements, multivitamins, calcium supplements, or antacids.
-These products can make it harder for your body to absorb tetracycline.
+Avoid taking Pylera with milk or other dairy products.
+Also avoid taking the medicine at the same time you take any multivitamins, mineral supplements, or antacids.
+These products can make it harder for your body to absorb Pylera.

 Report Problems to the Food and Drug Administration